erikbrinkman/postly/README.md

 Known Bugs / TODOs
 ------------------

 * Pdfs are rendered on canvas, as such, they lose their awesome vector nature.
-Should replace this with some library that can load a pdf as an svg
+Should replace this with some library that can load a pdf as an svg.
+This may be possible with an svg backend of pdf.js.
-* Clean up font size setting between portrait and landscape, including a better default font-size when in portrait mode
-* Fix font size / paper size when printing, because vw and vh don't work in @print
-* Adjusting font size off of viewport size is a little hacky.
-Once the @viewport tag is supported in major browsers, that should make a much better default
+* Currently, the page is kept sized via javascript modifying the `html` `zoom` property.
+Once the @viewport tag is supported in major browsers, that may make a much better solution.
-* Experiment with using flex box wrapping for column support
+* Due to zoom based solution, zooming in is impossible.
+* I may want to experiment with making the columns part of `flex-box` wrapping.
-* Documentation
+* Improved Documentation.
-* At some point create a webapp that makes it easy to modify this with a gui...
+* At some point create a webapp that makes it easy to modify this with a gui.
+This will likely embed the actual page as an iframe and go from there.

 Supporting Projects
 -------------------

 See the [licenses](licenses) folder

+* Normalize.css for a set of good defaults
 * MathJax for rendering equations
-* Normalize.css for a set of good defaults
-* Less to support better custom styling and ease of page settings
 * Pdf.js for pdf rendering.